Bear Hill Nature Preserve

 park map

-The images that appear in this post were shot during four different visits to the park.
+The images that appear in this post were shot during different visits to the park.

 Immediately after leaving the parking area you will come upon a memorial.
 This is a memorial dedicated to the fallen firefighters & police officers of the City of Yonkers.
 It is not solely for the ones lost on September 11, 2001.